digitaldomain/QtPyConvert/README.md

 pip install redbaron
 ```

 You should also have access to any of your source bindings so that Qy.py can import them freely.

+A full list of dependencies is as follows:
+ - rebaron
+ - baron
+ - rply
+ - appdirs
+ - qt_py
+ - argparse

 ### Usage